QRL 2.0

 - Security Upgrades: The team has fully integrated ML-DSA-87 (Dilithium) across the entire platform including go-qrllib, go-zond, qrysm, and deposit contracts

-- Wallet Improvements: Chrome extension wallet with lock/unlock functionality, advanced RPC support, and Argon2id encryption
+- Wallet Improvements: Chrome extension wallet with Argon2id encryption, multi-account support, QRC20 token management, and 30+ JSON-RPC methods implemented

 - Network Stability: Fixed blockchain recovery after extended stalls, tested with 24+ hour scenarios

-The Bottom Line: The development team is doing careful, methodical work to ensure Zond launches as a secure, reliable, and user-friendly platform.
-This refactoring phase is a sign of maturity and thoroughness, not delay.
+The Bottom Line: The development team is doing careful, methodical work to ensure QRL 2.0 launches as a secure, reliable, and user-friendly platform.
+Code freeze and audit preparation signal that the finish line is in sight.

 Stay Updated